What requirements must coffee comply with to be allowed on the European market?

 - For information on safe storage and transport of coffee, refer to the website of the Transport Information Service.

 Recently, the use of glyphosate is placed under particular scrutiny.
 For decades, this was the most frequently used herbicide in the world.
 The current approval for the use of glyphosate in the European Union expires on 15 December 2022.
-As of December 2019, a group of four countries (France, Hungary, the Netherlands and Sweden) is assessing the renewal of approval of glyphosate after 2022.
-The controversial herbicide has been under global attack from politicians and environmentalists alike, and a prohibition coming in the next years.
+Currently, a group of four countries (France, Hungary, the Netherlands and Sweden) is in the process of applying for the renewal of approval of glyphosate after 2022.
+Glyphosate is a controversial chemical substance used in numerous herbicides and has been under attack from politicians and environmentalists alike.
+The working group’s risk assessment on glyphosate is expected to come in mid-2023.

-- Check the legislation regarding the control of pesticide residues (Regulation EC 396/2005) for further information on pesticides.
+- Check the legislation on pesticide residues (Regulation EC 396/2005) for further information on pesticides.

 - Consult the EU pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide.
 You can search on your product or pesticide type.
 Always check with your buyers if they require additional adherence to MRL limits and pesticide use.